Choosing Your Dog Walking Business Name

 • Do you have any veterinary and medical animal care experience and plan to incorporate that into your services?

-A great place to start the name-creation process is to write down ten characteristics about your dog walking company that are most important to potential clients.
-Think of how you want people to feel when they hear your name.
-This includes prospective clients, existing clients, and team members working under you.
-It should also be something that will look good on your logo, website, and business cards, and it should be something people are happy to wear, such as T-shirts and other official brand merchandise.
+A great place to start with the name-creation process is to write down ten characteristics that are most important to potential clients when it comes to your dog walking business.
+Think of how you want people to feel when they hear your name, whether they’re prospective clients, current clients, or even team members working under you.
+Make sure it’s a name that will look great on your logo, website, and business cards.
+It should be something people will be proud to wear on t-shirts or other official branded merchandise.

 dog-walking-business-name-brainstorm

-Sometimes, you get lucky, and a great name comes to you immediately, or maybe you already know precisely what you want to name your dog walking business.
-If you are in the position where you’re drawing a complete blank when choosing your name, though, that's completely okay!
+Sometimes, you get lucky, and the perfect name comes to you immediately, or maybe you already have a clear idea of what you want to call your dog walking business.
+But if you’re drawing a blank don’t worry – that's completely okay!
 All you need is an idea of what you want your name to represent.
 After that, it's time to let the creative juices flow!

-Once you have all your keywords written down, it’s time to start putting those keywords to work and creating some business names.
-There are no restrictions here; write out as many different names and variations as you desire.
+Once you have those keywords written down, it’s time to start putting those keywords to work and turning them into potential business names.
+There are no limits here – write out as many different names and variations as you like.
 We do have a few pointers here, though!
-The best business names tend to be simple and memorable.
-Choosing a name that is easy to pronounce and remember for prospective clients is usually a smart choice, as it will stay in their minds later if they happen to come across your name while running errands and don’t have time to investigate until later.
-You may want to also consider local relevance (especially if you live in a big city with a lot of competition).
-This can aid potential clients (and Google) in better identifying exactly where your business operates.
-Lastly, consider the types of names your competition uses for their business names.
-Consider choosing something unlike your competitors so that it’s easier for your business name to stand out in the crowd and avoid confusion with another company.
+The best business names tend to be simple and easy to memorable.
+Choosing a name that’s easy to pronounce and sticks in your clients’ minds is a smart choice, since they may come across your name while running errands and not have time to look you up right away.
+You may also want to consider local relevance (especially if you live in a big city with a lot of competition).
+It can help both potential clients and Google pinpoint exactly where your business operates.
+Lastly, consider the types of names your competitors are using.
+Choosing a name that’s different from theirs makes it easier for your business name to stand out in the crowd and avoid confusion.

-After you have done so and produced a list of names, try to refine that list down to the top ten or so that you like best and begin the process of elimination.
-If you’re still stuck, however, we have an excellent list at the bottom of this post with many ideas to help get you started.
+Once you have produced a list of names, try to refine that list down to your top ten favorites and begin the process of elimination.
+If you’re still stuck – don’t worry, we have an excellent list of name ideas at the bottom of this post to help get you started!
 You can also jumpstart the creative process by using an online name generator.
 The business name generator from Shopify is a good place to begin.

-Once you have narrowed your list down to a name or two that you really like, it's time to do some research!
-Before declaring a winner between your final choices and making anything official, you must ensure that the business name you want is available for you to use and own.
-In order to figure out if a business name is free for you to use, we suggest following these steps:
+Once you’ve narrowed your list down to a name or two that you really like, it's time to do some research!
+Before making things official and picking your final choice, you must first ensure that the business name you want is available for you to use and own.
+Follow these steps to make sure a business name is free for you to use:

 • Use a trademark search tool to ensure your dog walking business name is not already trademarked.
-The US Patent and Trademark Office has a great trademark search tool that’s free for you to use.
+The US Patent and Trademark Office has a great trademark search tool that’s free to use!
 If you plan on incorporating your business, you must also check on that with your local state.

-• See if your desired domain name is available.
-We like using Instant Domain Search.
-You can always try to create a variation of your name for your website domain, but it's best to keep the domain name as simple and as close to your actual business name as possible — .com's are always better, too!
+• Check to see if your desired domain name is available, we like using Instant Domain Search.
+You can always try to create a variation of your name for your website domain, but it's best to keep the domain name as simple and as close to your actual business name as possible.
+A .com domain is always better, too!

 Dog-walking-business-name-pack-walk

-Before you set the name for your dog walking business in stone, seek out some feedback from outside sources.
+Before finalizing the name for your dog walking business, it’s a good idea to seek out some feedback from outside sources.
 It's best to get feedback from existing or prospective clients.
-If that's impossible, try to find people who can be objective and neutral when giving their thoughts and honest opinions.
+If that's impossible, try to find people who can give you their objective, honest opinions.
 Family and friends are great for helping you start your business, but sometimes, they can be overly optimistic and hold back on sharing constructive criticism.
-All that being said, however, it’s your company’s name at the end of the day, so despite what others may think, what is important is what you think of it!
+That being said, at the end of the day it is your business, so despite what others may think, what matters most is what you think of it!

-Once you have settled on the perfect name for your dog walking business, you should register the name and buy a domain name for your website.
+Once you have settled on the perfect name for your dog walking business, it’s time to register the name and buy a domain for your website.
 The Small Business Administration has some great resources on how to Register Your Business Name.
-After you purchase your domain name, you should scoop up as many social media usernames for your business name as possible.
-You might not plan on using sites like Twitter or Instagram, but it's best to get the appropriate usernames just in case.
+After you purchase your domain name, scoop up as many social media usernames for your business name as possible.
+Even if you don’t plan on using sites like Twitter or Instagram, it's best to claim those usernames just in case.
 Doing so will also prevent others from taking the username and causing potential confusion with clients when they search for you on the web.

 dog-walking-business-name-mountains

-Once you have a logo made, you should add it to your website and all of your social media channels.
-If you need guidance on building a website for your company, we have a great blog post on the 10 Must-Have Website Pages For Your Dog Walking Business.
-Also, take a look at our complete guide on How To Start A Dog Walking Business for a massive amount of resources to help you get started!
+Once your logo is ready, you need to add it to your website and all of your social media channels.
+If you need guidance on building a website for your company, we also have a great blog post on the 10 Must-Have Website Pages For Your Dog Walking Business.
+For even more resources, take a look at our complete guide on How To Start A Dog Walking Business to help you get a strong start to your business!

 Bonus: Some Ideas For Your Dog Walking Business Name!